 Usually, about 2,000 hours of experience is enough per year.
 If you provide excessive working hours per year, the PMI may need to verify.
 Fill in this information carefully and do not put excessive hours per year.

 You should not apply for the PMP exam if you have less experience than required.
 Once you have completed your experience requirements, you can apply.

 Please check your PMP requirements before applying for the exam.

 I am going to give you a few pieces of advice you should keep in mind while filling out the PMP exam certification application form.

 If you have any overlapping experience, provide it as one project, since you cannot add overlapping experience.
-For example, let us say the duration of one project was from January to June, and the second project was May to December.
+For example, let us say the duration of one project was from January to June, and the second project was from May to December.
 In this case, you will count your experience as 12 months, not 14.

-Many professionals make mistakes while filling out the numbers of hours.
+Many professionals make mistakes while filling out the number of hours.
 Please do not put an excessive number.
 Count your hours carefully and note them down.
 Usually, professionals do work approximately 2,000 hours in a year.
 Therefore, under normal circumstances, if you are giving experience for the last five years, then the total number should be around 10,000 hours.